 My name is Anita Singh, a primary school teacher.
 I am a breast cancer survivor.
 I was 40 in 2013 when I was diagnosed with breast cancer.
 After treatment of surgery, multiple sessions of chemotherapy, and radiotherapy, today I am perfectly alright.

 I felt a lump in my breast.
 I became suspicious and went to the gynecologist.
 The first question the doctor asked me was how was I aware that it was a lump.
-I told her that I can sense if there is something wrong with my body.
-After the physical examination, the doctor has suggested a mammography test to confirm the suspicion regarding the lump.
+I told her that I could sense if there was something wrong with my body.
+After the physical examination, the doctor suggested a mammography test to confirm the suspicion regarding the lump.

 It took a few months to decide and be prepared for the surgery.
 Surgery was done and the lumps were removed.
-The biopsy is done on the removed lumps, which showed the positive result of early-stage cancer.
+A biopsy was done on the removed lumps, which showed a positive result of early-stage cancer.

-Why is it happening to me?.
+Why is it happening to me?
 I was so upset despite all the positive people around me.
 I could not fall asleep.
-One thought that gave me will and energy till today and will stay for the rest of my life is Being a woman I had to fight many outsiders and stand strong in many situations, I fought and I won, why cant I fight something that is inside me, I can and will do it.
+One thought that gave me the will and energy today and will stay for the rest of my life is Being a woman I had to fight many outsiders and stand strong in many situations, I fought and I won, why can't I fight something that is inside me, I can and will do it.

 I lead a normal life like any other person.
 But after recovering from Breast cancer, I started considering life with a positive outlook.

-I used to do physical activities like exercise, yoga, or walk regularly even before cancer, and even after cancer I try to maintain the streak of physical activity without fail.
-But there is a lot of change in my diet, due to chemotherapy I had to remove spicy foods as I am not able to tolerate them anymore.
+I used to do physical activities like exercise, yoga, or walking regularly even before cancer, and even after cancer I try to maintain the streak of physical activity without fail.
+But there have been a lot of changes in my diet, due to chemotherapy I had to remove spicy foods as I am not able to tolerate them anymore.

 My husband passed away a few months ago.
 But this is the life we have to carry on living and fighting every struggle thrown our way.